A referee’s comments: laughable or depressing?

 Halbach & Zhang have published an article Yablo Without Gödel (2016) that claims that they can generate the Yablo paradox without using methods such as the diagonal lemma or the recursion theorem, and avoiding any explicit circularity.
 However, they make an assumption that conceals the fact that their system lacks the fundamental requirements of a logical system.

 Halbach & Zhang (2016) have published an article that claims that they can generate the Yablo paradox (Footnote: Stephen Yablo, 1993.
-Paradox Without Self-Reference, Analysis, 53(4): 251–252.) without using methods such as the diagonal lemma or the recursion theorem, and avoiding any explicit circularity.
+PDF Paradox Without Self-Reference, Analysis, 53(4): 251–252.) without using methods such as the diagonal lemma or the recursion theorem, and avoiding any explicit circularity.
 However, it is readily demonstrated that their method relies on the use of an assumption that is logically untenable.

 2: Conflation of constant and variable terms